firehawkvfx/firehawk/README.md

 - Install [Hashicorp Vagrant](https://www.vagrantup.com/) and Virtualbox on your system (Linux / Mac OS recommended)

+## 3 Seperate Resource files for Green / Blue Deployment
+There are a minimum of 3 virtual resources that we deploy to.
+Grey (Dev environment) resources are for testing.
+Any deployment we use in production will use either Green or Blue resources.
+This allows us to deploy an update to the Green or Blue environemnt using those resources, what ever is not currently in use.
+This can allow us to test and fallback if the update is not ready for production.

+- The dev environment will be tested on the resources specified in the resources-grey file.
+- resources-blue and resources-green files are used for production.

+Currently the green blue deployment method being implemented will replace configuration on a workstation as each color is deployed.
+We still need to implement Rez to be able to switch a users workstation / render nodes between these environments.
+The primary benefit of where this implementation is now is the reduced downtime that could be assciated with a failed deployment is much better than not having the current system.
+The changes that need to be managed on a workstation are what software version you might be using for houdini, and what Deadline RCS host is being used for the monitor.

 ## Vagrant workstation for the dev environment

-When doing test deployments, we use seperate VM's from production.
-This Vagrant VM creates a CentOS 7 VM with a Gnome GUI.
+When doing test deployments, we can use seperate VM's from production systems to test on.
+This Vagrant VM to test a workstation creates a CentOS 7 VM with a Gnome GUI.
 To isolate your workstation from testing, it is recommended that you use this VM here to simulate an isolated a workstation in a dev environment.
 This protects your actual workstation from testing failed deplopyments that would affect productivity.
-In the production environment, you would replace any IP adresses and ssh keys / passwords with those used for your actual workstation.
+In the production environment, you would replace any IP adresses and ssh keys / passwords with those used for your actual workstation in the resources-green and resources-blue files.
+Alternatively you can allow password login and the authorization will be handled automatically with ssh keys.
+After this, password use for ssh login is disabled for security reasons.

 - [Clone this repository to a seperate folder](https://github.com/queglay/vagrant-centos-gui) to create a workstation VM to test deployments in a dev environment
 ```